What is a Protection Order in Manitoba?

 Grounds for Obtaining a Protection Order

-Someone applying for a Protection Order can do so on a relatively quick basis, without need for a lawyer and without notice to the responding party, by providing sufficient evidence under oath to a designated justice of the peace (JP).
+Someone applying for a Protection Order in Manitoba can do so on a relatively quick basis, without need for a lawyer and without notice to the responding party, by providing sufficient evidence under oath to a designated justice of the peace (JP).
 When the responding party is served with the Protection Order, it will already be in effect.

 A Protection Order may be granted by a JP without notice to the responding party where it is determined that: (1) the respondent is committing or has committed domestic violence against the subject, or is stalking or has stalked the subject; (2) the subject believes that the respondent will continue or resume the domestic violence or stalking; (3) the subject requires protection because there is a reasonable likelihood that the respondent will continue or resume the domestic violence or stalking; and (4) due to the seriousness or urgency of the circumstances, the protection order should be made without delay.